cumulus-digital/banner-countdownclock/README.md

 The `end` attribute specifies the end date and time of the countdown clock and must be specified in a format readable by JavaScript's `Date.parse()` — the most compatible of which is [ISO 8601](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format).
 Check out [time.lol](https://time.lol/) for an easy conversion tool.

 Your click-through is the A tag wrapping the `countdown-banner` element.
+This must be edited to replace "http://google.com" from the example with your click-through URL.

 Your image macro should be set as the `background-image` attribute of `countdown-banner`.